Cainor/Calendarinho/README.md

 docker-compose -f docker-compose.test.yml up -d --build
 ```

-3. Wait for 1 min for the database to be ready.
+3. Wait for 1 min (Could take longer if it is the first time) for the database to be ready.
 4. Go to http://localhost:8000 and login with the credentials:

 ```